kanow/operations/Documentation/UsersManual/Index.rst

 Note: You must save the plugin in backend once after choosing the operations plugin!
 After the first saving all settings are shown!

+Templates
+^^^^^^^^^

+Please copy these three folders completely in your fileadmin folder:

+- Resources/Private/Layouts
+- Resources/Private/Templates
+- Resources/Private/Partials

+Then change the path in constants to your own.
+Now you can edit the template files as whatever you want.

 Use the map view
 ^^^^^^^^^^^^^^^^